-- [1] A DesignFunctionPrototype typed by a LocalDeviceManager shall be allocated to the same ECU node as the device that it manages is connected to. - [2] A LocalDeviceManager may only interface either Sensors or Actuators. - [3] A LocalDeviceManager shall interface BSWFunctions and DesignFunctions.
+[1] A DesignFunctionPrototype typed by a LocalDeviceManager shall be allocated to the same ECU node as the device that it manages is connected to.

+[2] A LocalDeviceManager shall interface BSWFunctions and DesignFunctions.

 The LocalDeviceManager encapsulates the device-specific or functional parts of a Sensor or Actuator, device, etc. interface.